PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    Write-TimestampedMessage "Test message."
    ```

-## Running a .NET Standard 2.0 based module in Windows PowerShell
+## Using a .NET Standard 2.0 based binary module in Windows PowerShell
-You may have heard that .NET class libraries compiled as a `.NET Standard 2.0 class
+You may have heard that a .NET assembly compiled as a `.NET Standard 2.0 class library`
-library` will load into both `.NET Core 2.0` applications such as PowerShell Core
+will load into both `.NET Core 2.0` applications such as PowerShell Core and
-and `.NET Framework 4.6.1` (or higher) applications such as Windows PowerShell.
+`.NET Framework 4.6.1` (or higher) applications such as Windows PowerShell.
 This allows you to build a single, cross-platform binary module.

-Unfortunately, this works best when the .NET Framework application has been compiled
+Unfortunately, this works best when the .NET Framework application, in this case
+Windows PowerShell, has either been compiled against a .NET Standard 2.0 library or with
-against the .NET Standard 2.0 library.
-The compiler can provide the appropriate
+support declared for .NET Standard libraries.
+In which case, the build system can provide the
+appropriate binding redirects and facade and shim assemblies so that the .NET Standard 2.0
-facade/shim assemblies so the library can find the required .NET Framework types.
+library can find the .NET Framework types it needs within the context of the running

-For **existing** `Windows PowerShell` installations, this means your portable
+application.

+Fortunately, this has been fixed in .NET Framework 4.7.1 and in the Windows 10 Fall
+Creators Update.
+This version of the .NET Framework allows existing applications to
+"just work" without the need to modify and/or re-compile them.
+On these systems, a
+.NET Standard 2.0 based binary module will work in Windows PowerShell.

+However, for Windows systems that have not been updated to .NET Framework 4.7.1 such a
-binary module needs help to run correctly in Windows PowerShell.
+binary module will not run correctly in Windows PowerShell.

-First, let's see what happens when you use this module in `Windows PowerShell`.
+Let's see what happens when you attempt use this module in `Windows PowerShell` on
+Windows 10 CU (1703 or lower) without .NET Framework 4.7.1 installed.

 1. Copy `mymodule.dll` to a folder on a Windows machine.